MartinMasek/drawing/README.md

 all old components are in `src/components/drawing-old/` they will be removed in the future.

+### Canvas Interactions
+The new canvas (`DrawingCanvas.tsx`) provides simple pan and zoom navigation:

+**Zoom:**
+- Mouse wheel to zoom in/out
+- Zoom is centered on cursor position
+- Current zoom level syncs with the header zoom controls

+**Pan:**
+- Middle-click + drag
+- Shift + left-click + drag

+All interaction state is managed in `DrawingContext` - the canvas component itself is stateless and uses the `useCanvasNavigation` hook for event handlers.

+**Configuration:**
+- Zoom speed, min/max zoom levels, and button mappings are configured in `src/utils/canvas-constants.ts`

 ### Key files

 - `src/components/DimensionedPolygon.tsx`: Main canvas component.
 Holds state for rectangles, images ("sinks"), infinite divider lines, zoom/pan, context menu, and dialogs.
 Renders layers and delegates UI to subcomponents.